sarahgrace/cppcon2019/concurrency_9.14.md

 constexpr MyDouble myDouble(10.5);
 ```

-* thread safe initialization
-  * if your variable is read only (const), the only thing that needs to be thread safe is during initialization
-  1. constant expressions
-  2. std::call_once + std::once_flag (kind of like atomci bool): ensures only one thread can run the function
+## std::call_once + std::once_flag
+* ensures only one thread can run the function
 * call_once: registers a callable unit
 * once_flag: guarantees one of the registered functions will be called once
-  3. static variables with block scope (2 curly braces): example-Singleton pattern
-  4. initialize before you start threading

 ```
 // call_once + once_flag